Emotion Recognition

 FAQ

-A: Basically the technology is multilingual, but the best results can be obtained on English and Czech languages.
+The technology is multilingual, but it delivers the best results in English and Czech.

-A: The accuracy of the system is highly dependent on the dataset used.
-You can find an example measurements in the Measurements section.
+The accuracy depends on the dataset used.
+You can find example measurements in the Measurements section.

-A: The processing speed is approximately 5 times faster than real time per core on modern CPUs and 300 faster than real time on GPU.
-However, this speed can vary depending on HW and the amount of speech present in the audio.
+The processing speed is approximately 5× faster than real-time per core on modern CPUs and 300× faster than real-time on a GPU.
+However, performance may vary depending on hardware and the amount of speech in the audio.